sibabalwemosia24/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 0x07- pointers_strings_arrays
 0. Function that fills memory with a contant byte
 1. Fuction copies memomry area
-2. Function that locates a charatser in a string
+2. Fuction locates a character in a string
+3. Function gets the length of the prefix substring